 Description

-Amarene Brusche di Modena PGI is a preserve deriving from the following varieties of sour cherries: Amarena di Castelvetro, short-stalked Amarena di Vignola, long-stalked Amarena di Vignola, Amarena di Montagna, Amarena di Salvaterra, Marasca di Vigo, Meteor, Mountmorency and Pandy.
+Amarene Brusche di Modena PGI is a preserve obtained from the following varieties of sour cherries: Amarena di Castelvetro, short-stalked Amarena di Vignola, long-stalked Amarena di Vignola, Amarena di Montagna, Amarena di Salvaterra, Marasca di Vigo, Meteor, Mountmorency and Pandy.

 Production Area